Silvino Bracho: Cincinnati Reds

 On December 7, 2022, Bracho signed a minor league deal with the Cincinnati Reds that included an invite to spring training.
 He was assigned to the Triple-A Louisville Bats to begin the 2023 season, where he posted a 3.14 ERA with 15 strikeouts in 14 1/3 innings pitched.
 On May 14, 2023, Bracho's contract was selected to the active roster.
 He made 4 appearances for Cincinnati, allowing 3 runs on 2 hits and 5 walks with 4 strikeouts in 5 1/3 innings pitched.
 On May 24, Bracho was designated for assignment following the promotion of Eduardo Salazar.
 He cleared waivers and was sent outright to Triple-A on May 27.

 On June 21, the Reds selected Bracho's contract back to the major league roster.
 After only one game (in which he tossed two scoreless innings against the Atlanta Braves), Bracho was designated for assignment on June 25 following the promotion of Randy Wynne.
 On October 10, Bracho elected free agency.

 Toros de Tijuana

 On January 25, 2024, Bracho signed with the Toros de Tijuana of the Mexican League.
 In 44 appearances for Tijuana, he logged a 1–1 record and 1.73 ERA with 54 strikeouts and 6 saves across 41 2/3 innings of relief.
 Bracho became a free agent following the season.

 On July 28, 2025, Bracho re-signed with the Toros.
+In six appearances for the team, he posted an 0-1 record and 5.40 ERA with two strikeouts across five innings pitched.

+Pericos de Puebla

+On April 2, 2026, Bracho was traded to the Pericos de Puebla of the Mexican League.